 We determine the amount and scope of reinsurance coverage to purchase each year based on a number of factors.
 These factors include the evaluation of the risks accepted, consultations with reinsurance intermediates and a review of market conditions, including the availability and pricing of reinsurance.
 A primary factor in the selection of reinsurers from whom we purchase reinsurance is their financial strength.
 Our reinsurance arrangements are generally renegotiated annually.
-We expect 2023's reinsurance spend to be similar to 2022.
-For the year ended December 31, 2022, we ceded to reinsurers \$9.5 million of written premiums, compared to \$11.0 million of written premiums for the year ended December 31, 2021.
+We expect 2020 reinsurance rates to be in-line with the 2019 reinsurance rates.
+For the year ended December 31, 2019, we ceded to reinsurers \$10.0 million of written premiums, compared to \$11.3 million of written premiums for the year ended December 31, 2018.

-The chart below illustrates the 2023 reinsurance coverage under our excess of loss treaty for individual liability and property risks (with the defined terms following the chart):
+The chart below illustrates the 2020 reinsurance coverage under our excess of loss treaty for individual liability and property risks (with the defined terms listed below the chart):